 3. Promote the event

 Create buzz around the office and get people excited about using Slack.
-After all, Slack works best when your whole company’s on board.
+After all, Slack works best when your whole company is on board.
 That way, you don’t have to split conversations and workflows between tools.

 If you have the resources in-house, create your own Slack Day training posters.
-Alternatively, simply use our customisable poster to promote training sessions across the company!
+Or, simply use our customizable poster to promote training sessions company-wide!